minprog/cs50x-1718-1819/sections/05 BS Tree/BS-Tree.md

 The next line is the declaration of the `insert` function that you will have to implement.

-    // TODO: inmplement insert
+    // TODO: implement insert
-    void insert(int key, struct node *tree);
+    void insert(int key, struct node* tree);

-The easiest way is to implement this function recursively.
-How?
-Remember the tree must remain sorted.
-If the `key` is smaller than the `tree->value` it should be added to the left, otherwise it should be added to the right.

-For example, let’s say `key < tree->value`.
-In this case we have to add the key to the left child of the node.
-Now, there can be two cases:

-- `tree->left == NULL`: In this case there is no left child yet.
-We’ll have to *create a new node* as a left child.
-- `tree->left != NULL`: In this case we already have a left node.
-We’ll have to *recurse into it*.
-Use `insert` to add the `key` to the `tree->left` node.

-Before you start implementing `insert` it could help to first implement the `main()` function so that you can test every step on the way.
+Before you start implementing `insert` it could help to first look at the `main()` function.
+You’ll have to comment out one line before you can proceed.

 ## main

-Currently, the `main()` function creates and prints an example tree.
-The line

-    node *head = create_an_example_tree();

-creates the example tree.
-And the line

-    print_tree(head);

-prints it.

-Instead of the example tree you will have to adapt the `main()` to use your `insert`  function to fill a tree with the contents of the array.
-The easiest (but not necessarily the most elegant) way to do this, is by first creating a head node with the first element of the array:

-    node *head = create_node(array[0], NULL, NULL);

-And then iteratively add the remainder of the array to the tree:
+The `main()` function has already been implemented for you.
+But, you’ll have to modify it a bit.

+The first line creates a root node containing the first element of the array.

+    node* root = create_node(array[0]);

+The next part uses the insert function to add the remaining elements to the tree.

     for(int i = 1; i < ARRAY_SIZE; i++)
     {
-      insert(array[i], head);
+      insert(array[i], root);
     }

+In order to get you started the next line creates an example tree. **You have to comment out this line** before you start testing.

+    // TODO: Comment out this line!!!
+    root = create_an_example_tree();

+Lastly, the tree is printed.

+    // print result
+    print_tree(root);